onzfonz/comp227/src/content/4/en/part4d.md

   : await bcrypt.compare(password, user.passwordHash)
 ```

-Because the passwords themselves are not saved to the database, but **hashes** calculated from the passwords,
+Remember that passwords themselves are not saved to the database.
+Instead, we store the **hashes** calculated from the passwords.
-the `bcrypt.compare` method is used to check if the password is correct:
+This means we need to use `bcrypt.compare` to check if the password is correct:

 ```js
 await bcrypt.compare(password, user.passwordHash)
 ```

 If the user is not found, or the password is incorrect,
-the request is responded with the status code [401 unauthorized](https://www.rfc-editor.org/rfc/rfc9110.html#name-401-unauthorized).
+we respond to the request with the status code [401 unauthorized](https://www.rfc-editor.org/rfc/rfc9110.html#name-401-unauthorized).
 The reason for the failure is explained in the response body.

 ```js